Environmental Safety · 2–5 min talk

 Key Hazards

-• Poor ventilation and air quality
+• Poor ventilation or hazardous air quality

 2–3 Minute Talk Script